oplatek/structure_big/README.md

 ---------------

-The command `git pull` trigger the recursive `git pull` for subdirectories only if something the "main" merge was not "empty"!
+The command `git pull` trigger the recursive `git pull` for subdirectories only if the "main" merge was not "empty"!
 ```bash
 # In structure_big directory
 $ git pull